dan-roder/lo-cal/README.md

 `npm install`
 `ng serve`

-Note: Occasionally the auto-reload will continue to compile and reload non-stop.
+**Note**: Occasionally the auto-reload will continue to compile and reload non-stop.
 To fix this, type Ctrl + C to stop the Angular app and run:
 `ng build --env=prod --deploy-url="/wp-content/themes/local/dist/"`
 This builds the Angular app into the Wordpress theme.
 After this you can re-run `ng serve`